ezeluduena/ezeluduena/README.md

 - 🔧 Passionate about backend development and system administration of Linux machines 🐧.
 - 💻 Enthusiast of free and open-source software.
 - 🌱 Enjoy recycling and breathing new life into old computers.
-- 💬 Talk to me about soccer ⚽, bikes 🚲, movies 🎦 and series 📺.
+- 💬 Talk to me about soccer ⚽ and bikes 🚲.

 Feel free to check out my projects and connect with me!